RCMmedia/kuopp/wp-content/plugins/better-wp-security/readme.txt

 == Changelog ==

+= 5.3.4 =
+* Bug Fix: Fixed issue that could cause a fatal error after changing the content directory.
+* Bug Fix: Updated the link to sign up for security guide download to point to a https address.
+This is better security and prevents warnings when submitting from a http site in some browsers.
+* Bug Fix: If a cryptographically secure log file name can't be generated, queue up log file writes until we can.

+= 5.3.3 =
+* Bug Fix: Fixed temporary whitelisting by preventing a temporarily whitelisted IP from being locked out.

+= 5.3.2 =
+* Bug Fix: Updated code that generates the backups and logs directories to ensure that it attempts to create the parent directory if it does not exist yet.
+* Bug Fix: Removed warnings that could be generated if the logs directory could not be created.
+* Bug Fix: Database backup files sent via email no longer have a name without an extension if zipping up the file fails.

+= 5.3.1 =
+* Security Fix: Hardened the created backups and logs directories.
+Thanks to Nicolas Chatelain (SYSDREAM IT Security Services) for notifying us of this issue.
+* Security Fix: More secure backup and log file names.
+Thanks to Nicolas Chatelain (SYSDREAM IT Security Services) for notifying us of this issue.
+* Bug Fix: The "NGINX Conf File" setting is now properly respected, causing the generated NGINX configuration file to be stored in that location.
+* Enhancement: Generated database backup file names now contain a human-readable timestamp in the format of YYYYMMDD-HHMMSS.
+* Enhancement: Zipped database backup files no longer contain a deeply nested directory structure.
+Instead, they only contain the sql file.
+* Enhancement: When the "Force Unique Nickname" feature is enabled, the generated display name now uses an improved randomization function.
+* Enhancement: Improved tabbing of rules in generated nginx.conf files.
+* Enhancement: Removed the "See what's new button" as it has fulfilled its purpose.

 = 5.3.0 =
 * New Feature: Added support for IPv6 addresses.
 This includes support for IPv6 in lockouts, ban hosts, and white lists.
 * Bug Fix: Fixed issue that could cause username-based lockouts to fail for long usernames.